 Revisit job qualifications.
 Opportunity America recommends experimenting with opening roles up to students enrolled in non-credit course work that are well aligned with career paths within your company.
 These job opportunities can be life changing, for example, for women returning to work after taking time out to raise kids, veterans who are reskilling, and other underrepresented groups across the age, experience, skills, and demographic spectrum.

 Write inclusive job descriptions.
 Use language like “Associates degrees welcome,” etc. Avoid language like “those working toward a Bachelor’s degree” or mention of “juniors and seniors”, which speaks to a 4-year university student audience and can exclude community college students.
-Utilize Handshake Premium’s Segments, including the ability to select “school years” when posting a job or internship, to augment your inclusivity.
-Refer to our article, How to Write a Clear and Effective Job Description for Students in 2021, for more information.
+Use Handshake Premium’s Segments, including the ability to select “school years” when posting a job or internship, to augment your inclusivity.

 Provide insights on potential career paths within an industry.
 Many students aren’t sure where to start in their job search, which is why Handshake is so popular!
 But for those who are the first in their families to attend college and/or conduct a professional job search in the US, you can help expose them to career paths they might not have considered.